Tembo Savings logo

 Anya GairAnya Gair

-When you're looking to grow your savings, understanding the interest rates on your accounts is crucial.
+When looking to grow savings, understanding the interest rates on accounts is crucial.
 One term you'll often come across is the Annual Equivalent Rate (AER).
-But what exactly is AER, and how does it impact your savings?
-Let's break it down.
+Understanding what AER is and how it impacts savings is essential for making informed financial decisions.

 In this guide